-In order to avoid repeated freeze/thaw cycles for the calibrants, the runs for the determination of the cut-off will be performed within 1 or 2 consecutive days.
+In order to avoid repeated freeze/thaw cycles for the calibrants and to stick with the instructions for use, the runs for the determination of the cut-off will be performed within 1 working day.
 Once thawed, the calibrants will be kept at 1 - 4 °C. For more information, see the instructions provided with the calibrants by the JRC.